eddiechou/HellaAmazinglyComplexComputationalCultureCompatibilityCalculator/README.md

 server/social/twitter.js uses environment variables.
 Set up a Twitter App and set your environment variables up for passport.

+server/watson/personality-insights.js uses environment variables as well.
+You will need to set these up as well.

 ### Roadmap

 View the project roadmap [here](https://docs.google.com/spreadsheets/d/1ejRupbpYdg3ouqXrIVBCO0StrNhPwDblglppT5srMuA/pubhtml)